-The Trustees have determined that the appropriate level of free reserves, which it considers to be unrestricted non designated funds, plus unspent General Annual Grant (GAG), should be a minimum of one month's salary costs for the Trust, being approximately £3,729,500 as a minimum.
+The Trustees have determined that the appropriate level of free reserves, which it considers to be unrestricted non designated funds, plus unspent General Annual Grant (GAG), should be a minimum of one month's salary costs for the Trust, being approximately £4,293,400 as a minimum.

-Actual non designated unrestricted funds plus unspent GAG as at 31 August 2022 were £7,078,038, less the strategic development fund included within unspent GAG of £1,112,305 leaves a balance of £5,965,733.
-This is higher than the minimum target level set by the Trustees by £2,236,233.
+Actual non designated unrestricted funds plus unspent GAG as at 31 August 2023 were £7,296,175, less the strategic development fund included within unspent GAG of £1,260,951 leaves a balance of £6,035,224.
+This is higher than the minimum target level set by the Trustees by £1,741,824.
 This figure compares the actual reserves to the position the Trust has set as an absolute minimum of one month salary cost in the reserves policy.
 There is no maximum reserve level currently quoted in this policy.
 Research shows that the identification of the minimum level for reserves varies significantly across Multi Academy Trusts and that there is little uniformity in this area.
 The strategic development fund is managed by the CEO and is available to support schools with major costs that are outside of any plans.
-As an example, the 2021-22 accounts for Brook Mead and North Mead have both been severely hit by pupil number issues that were beyond their control or influence.
-There was a loss of income at these two schools that was supported by additional funding being made available from the Trust Reserve.
+As an example, the 2023-24 accounts for Kibworth Mead are being supported to a maximum of £446,000 in recognition of the sudden drop in pupil number that were beyond their control or influence.
+This loss of income is being supported by additional funding being made available from the Trust Reserve.
 The Board also approved earmarking a maximum of £530,000 to support the development of the Mead Institute through to August 2025.
 The remaining planned use of reserves comprise of a School Opportunity Pot and a Central Operations Reserve.
 These funds are available to schools and central operations to spend on projects that cannot be funded from the in-year income to fund unexpected costs outside of budget.
 There is no prescribed timeline for spending these reserves, with the schools being aware that it is a 'one off' opportunity.
 Business cases are approved in the first three months of the academic year to release funds from the School Opportunity Pot.
 The Central Operations reserve is likely to be used to support additional staffing requirements driven by the additional workload from the Trust growth.

-The Academy Trust also held other available restricted revenue funds at the year end of £498,323 which are detailed further within note 21.
-Therefore, total available revenue reserves at 31 August 2022, including designated funds of £236,146 set aside for Teaching School use and future 3G pitch expenditure, were £7,812,507.
-Cash at bank and investments bank accounts at 31 August 2022 were £3,946,670 higher than total available reserves due principally to capital income received in advance of payment plus various other accruals timing differences.
+The Academy Trust also held other available restricted revenue funds at the year end of £201,433 which are detailed further within note 21.
+Therefore, total available revenue reserves at 31 August 2023, including designated funds of £370,247 set aside for Teaching School use and future 3G pitch expenditure, were £7,867,855.
+Cash at bank and investments bank accounts at 31 August 2023 were £4,814,319 higher than total available reserves due principally to capital income received in advance of payment plus various other accruals timing differences.

-Included within unrestricted funds above were designated funds of £236,146 at 31 August 2022.
-This consists of £76,146 in relation to Teaching School for which the Trustees have identified £20,400 as the minimum level of reserves to be held by the Teaching School as this represents one month's salary costs.
-The remainder of designated funds relates to £160,000 in relation to future costs anticipated for a 3G pitch at Kibworth Mead Academy.
+Included within unrestricted funds above were designated funds of £370,247 at 31 August 2023.
+This consists of £170,247 in relation to Teaching School for which the Trustees have identified £26,900 as the minimum level of reserves to be held by the Teaching School as this represents one month's salary costs.
+The remaining £200,000 of the designated funds relates to to future costs anticipated for a 3G pitch at Kibworth Mead Academy.

-At 31 August 2022 the Trust's fixed asset reserve of £94,070,036 represented £92,894,952 of funds which could only be realised if the assets were sold, plus £1,175,084 of unspent capital grants.
+At 31 August 2023 the Trust's fixed asset reserve of £96,206,118 represented £95,228,747 of funds which could only be realised if the assets were sold, plus £977,371 of unspent capital grants.